bartist/Assigner/README.md

 # Assigner
 The assigner sofware is used for randomly assigning addresses for (christmas) cards exchanges.
-The current version assignes four other participants to each participants, using a graph and network flow theory.
+The current version assignes four other participants to each participants, using a directed graph and network flow theory.

 ## Usage
 The assigner software expects a csv-file created by a google form, meaning that the first column is a timestamp.
 The following columns/questions are required as the first questions